TULiberalArts/Professional-Development/pages/home.md

 promotion-table: true
 ---
 ![Professional Development Staff]({{site.baseurl}}/media/resizednewprofessionaldevelopmentgroup.jpg){:.responsive-img .img-right}
-Our aim for the duration of the semester is to continue to offer all of the services you'll need to continue to grow as a professional and prepare for post-graduation.
-In addition to being available for online appointments, we are exploring the possibility of creating several virtual workshops to be hosted on the Zoom platform.
-We'll also be sharing out information about virtual career fairs and info sessions. **Take care of yourselves and come see us virtually!**

 **The CLA Professional Development (PD) Team remains available and fully committed to offering you the best career services possible for the remainder of the semester and beyond.** The only noticeable change is in how we'll serve and meet with you.
 You will still go on Handshake to schedule one-on-one appointments, but you have three new options to select from:

 - **Online via Zoom.** You'll be given a Zoom link which you will click on at your scheduled appointment time to join to meet with a PD team member.